 Import delays can be frustrating.
-The key to avoiding most holds during customs clearance is being aware of what causes them to begin with.
-There are factors that might be out of your control but certain steps can help minimize the overall length and frequency of manifest holds.
+The Import delays can be frustrating.
+The key to avoiding most holds during customs clearance is being aware of what causes them in the first place.
+Some factors might be out of your control, but taking the right steps can minimize the occurrence of manifest holds.

 See how a proper review of import documents can minimize errors and help your company avoid delays and penalties.

 A manifest hold can refer to a few different types of delays.
-At its best, a manifest hold is a standard delay while a container’s import documents are reviewed for accuracy.
+At a minimum, it is a standard delay enacted by an official from Customs and Border Protection (CBP) while they review a container’s import documents for accuracy.
 In that case, it’s probable the hold isn’t even reported to the customs broker.
 Most times it lasts less than 24 hours and causes no significant delays in further transportation plans.

 If the hold has been issued by the Consumer Product and Safety Commission (CPSC), one of five messages will be sent through ACE (Automated Commercial Environment).